-When the patella luxates, the dog has difficulty bearing weight on the leg.
+When the patella luxates, the dog has difficulty bearing weight on the leg, although there are rarely any signs of pain.
 It may learn how to kick the leg to the side, which will hyperextend the knee and snap the patella back into its normal location.
 Medically, there are several degrees or grades of patellar luxation, ranging from a mild form in which the kneecap only luxates when force is applied directly to it, to moderate luxation in which the kneecap pops out frequently, all the way to a severe luxation, in which the kneecap may be dislocated the majority of the time.
 In affected dogs, one or both kneecaps may luxate, sometimes to a different degree.